bryaan/dotfiles/README.md

 $DOTFILES_ROOT/bootstrap/bootstrap.sh
 reloadAllTerminals

+TODO create a sublime commands file for easy goto readme and stuff

 # TODO Make sure reload terminal script works with fish.

 # TODO Cron to periodically ask about updating, that is if fish doesnt ask